zhenry9/mrb-docs/docs/source/how-to/tips.rst

 Procedure
 ---------
 #.
 Count drop and tip bags, and verify amounts are correct.
 #.
 Use the `“Tips Distribution Worksheet” <https://docs.google.com/spreadsheets/d/1za_TXWzNyfeG4FjSdg7rBejhFZfAsyZ1o0n550VldPA/>`_ Google sheet.
-Start with a blank sheet by going to the Tip Functions menu and selecting “Reset sheet”
+Start with a blank sheet by going to the Tip Functions menu and selecting “Reset sheet.”
 #.
 In the `Arryved portal <https://portal.arryved.com>`_, go to Reporting->Sales->Sales Activity.
 Select the correct day, then download and open the .csv file.
+#.
+Make sure the date/time column is wide enough.
+If it isn't, you'll see "######" in place of the correct data.
+Widen the column until the date and time appear.
 #.
 Copy all of the contents of the .csv file, and paste into the “Reporting - Sales Activity” tab in the Tips Distribution Worksheet.
 #.
 Repeat this process for the Reporting->Sales->Purchase Items report: download the .csv file, then copy the contents into the corresponding tab in the tips worksheet.
 #.
 The credit card tips should now be in the worksheet.
 Enter in the cash tips and employee hours from Homebase.